Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 Inventory → Configuration → Locations

-• Default structure after enabling Storage Locations.
-Physical Locations contains WH which contains Stock.
+• Default structure: Physical Locations contains WH which contains Stock.
 This is your root internal location.

-• Create sub locations under WH/Stock for each physical area, for example WH/Stock/ZoneA, WH/Stock/Shelf01, or WH/Stock/ColdStorage.
+• Create sub locations under WH/Stock for each physical area, e.g. WH/Stock/ZoneA, WH/Stock/Shelf01, WH/Stock/ColdStorage.

 • Keep names short.
-Location hierarchy displays as a path.
 Long names create clutter on warehouse documents.

-• Set the Removal Strategy on each location if products need to be picked in a specific order.
-Choose FIFO, FEFO for expiry date items, or LIFO.
+• Set the Removal Strategy on each location if products need a specific pick order.
+Choose FIFO, FEFO for expiry items, or LIFO.

-• Set the Inventory Frequency for cyclic counting per location.
-Use 30 for monthly counts and 90 for quarterly counts.
+• Set the Inventory Frequency for cyclic counting.
+Use 30 for monthly and 90 for quarterly counts.

-💡Match your location structure to your physical warehouse layout.
-If warehouse staff cannot find the location printed on the picking slip by looking at a sign on the shelf, your naming is wrong.
+💡Match your location structure to your physical layout.
+If warehouse staff cannot find the location on the picking slip by looking at a sign on the shelf, your naming is wrong.

 Step 6: Configure Routes

-Routes describe how products travel inside your warehouse and across your supply chain.
-Most routes are auto generated, but a few custom ones may be required for specialised flows.
+Routes describe how products travel inside your warehouse.
+Most are auto generated, but a few custom ones may be required for specialised flows.

 Inventory → Configuration → Routes

-• Odoo auto generates routes based on the shipment steps you configured in Step 3.
-Examples include "Receive in 2 steps" and "Deliver in 2 steps".
+• Odoo auto generates routes based on the shipment steps configured in Step 3.

 • Do not delete auto generated routes.
-They are referenced by the warehouse configuration.
 Removing them breaks inbound or outbound flows.

 • Routes consist of Rules.
-Each rule has an Action that is push or pull, a Source Location, and a Destination Location.
+Each rule has an Action (push or pull), a Source Location, and a Destination Location.

 Push and Pull Rules